JHau20/sawtooth-website/docs/core/1.2/app_developers_guide/docker_test_network.md

 In this step, you will configure the Sawtooth network to accept transactions only from the transaction processors running in the example environment.
 Transaction-type restrictions are an on-chain setting, so this configuration change is made on one node, then applied to all other nodes.

-The [:doc:`Settings transaction processor <../transaction_family_specifications/settings_transaction_family>`]() handles on-chain configuration settings.
+The [Settings Transaction Family](http://172.26.96.1:4000/docs/core/1.2/transaction_family_specifications/settings_transaction_family.html) handles on-chain configuration settings.
 You will use the `sawset` command to create and submit a batch of transactions containing the configuration change.

 Important

 You **must** run this procedure from the first validator container, because the example Docker Compose file uses the first validator's key to create and sign the genesis block.
 (At this point, only the key used to create the genesis block can change on-chain settings.)
-For more information, see [:doc:`/sysadmin_guide/adding_authorized_users`]().
+For more information, see [Adding Authorized Users](http://172.26.96.1:4000/docs/core/1.2/sysadmin_guide/adding_authorized_users.html).

 1. Connect to the first validator container (`sawtooth-validator-default-0`).
 The next command requires the validator key that was generated in that container.